Donald Wuerl: Auxiliary Bishop of Seattle

 On December 3, 1985, Wuerl was appointed titular bishop of Rosemarkie and as an auxiliary bishop of Seattle by Pope John Paul II.
-Wuerl was consecrated bishop on January 6, 1986, at St. Peter's Basilica in Rome by the pope.
+He was consecrated as a bishop on January 6, 1986, at St. Peter's Basilica in Rome by the pope.

-As auxiliary bishop, Wuerl and Seattle Archbishop Raymond Hunthausen worked in adjoining offices without conflict for several months.
-However, in May 1986, the two men found themselves with opposing positions on proposed state legislation to prohibit discrimination on the basis of sexual orientation in employment.
-At that point, Hunthausen learned for the first time that the Vatican had charged Wuerl with responsibility — "complete and final decision-making power" — for several key areas normally within the Archbishop's control: worship and liturgy, the archdiocesan tribunal, which considers requests for marriage annulment, seminarians, priestly formation and laicized priests, moral issues, and health care and ministry to LGBTQ people.
+As auxiliary bishop, Wuerl and Seattle's Archbishop Raymond Hunthausen worked in adjoining offices without conflict for several months.
+However, in May 1986, the two men found themselves with opposing positions on proposed state legislation to prohibit discrimination based on sexual orientation in employment.
+At that point, Hunthausen learned for the first time that the Vatican had charged Wuerl with responsibility — "complete and final decision-making power" — for several key areas normally within the archbishop's control: worship and liturgy, the archdiocesan tribunal, which considers requests for marriage annulment, seminarians, priestly formation and laicized priests, moral issues, and health care and ministry to LGBTQ people.

 Hunthausen revealed the division of authority between him and Wuerl in September 1986.
 While some chancery officials expressed support for Wuerl, some questioned his role and saw little impact on the archdiocese a year after his appointment.
 In November, the US Conference of Catholic Bishops expressed its objections to the Vatican's restrictions on Hunthausen.

 In February 1987, the Vatican formed a commission of US bishops, headed by Cardinal Joseph Bernardin, to investigate the situation between Wuerl and Hunthausen in Seattle.
-Wuerl met privately with John Paul II, but declined to comment on the meeting, saying "I'm just going to wait and see what the commission does".
-In May 1987, following the commission review, John Paul II restored Hunthausen's full authority as bishop and appointed then Bishop Thomas Joseph Murphy as coadjutor bishop to assist him.
+Wuerl met privately with John Paul II, but declined to comment on the meeting, saying, "I'm just going to wait and see what the commission does."
+In May 1987, following the commission review, John Paul II restored Hunthausen's full authority as bishop and appointed Bishop Thomas Joseph Murphy as coadjutor bishop to assist him.

 Wuerl resigned as auxiliary bishop of Seattle on May 26, 1987.
 He later said that remaining in Seattle became "unworkable", with many parishioners blaming him for the conflict with Hunthausen.
 Wuerl moved to a Pittsburgh suburb to await his next appointment by the Vatican.
 Wuerl and Hunthausen eventually became friends, with Wuerl saying that Hunthausen taught him a great deal about the work of being a bishop.